Prabhu028/My-Projects/Readme.md

 This project is a Netflix Clone application designed to demonstrate a complete DevSecOps pipeline.
 It is containerized with Docker, automated with Jenkins, and uses several tools like Trivy and Kubescape to ensure security and scalability:
- 1.Docker for containerization.
+ - Docker for containerization.
- 2.Trivy for Docker image scanning.
+ - Trivy for Docker image scanning.
- 3.Terraform for infrastructure as code (provisioning an AKS cluster).
+ - Terraform for infrastructure as code (provisioning an AKS cluster).
- 4.Kubernetes for deploying and managing the application.
+ - Kubernetes for deploying and managing the application.
- 5.Kubescape for Kubernetes security scanning.
+ - Kubescape for Kubernetes security scanning.

 ## Features